 - Carb cycling is different because it doesn’t restrict any macronutrient.
 It can be incorporated into a lifestyle change because the diet has no expiration date.

 - You shouldn’t expect to lose more weight vs other eating protocols.
 However, carb cycling gives you a greater chance of holding onto your muscle while losing body fat.

 - The benefit of cycling your carbs over other diets is that it has both physiological and psychological benefits.
 Not only does it keep the fat loss moving, but it satisfies the mind – probably the most important part of any diet.
-Here are 5 mental secrets for staying on the healthy track.

 Why It Works